InPhyT/UnrollingAverages.jl/README.md

 ## Future Developments

-- Modify `initial_conditions` argument of `unroll` so that it accepts known values throughout the series ;
+- Modify `initial_conditions` argument of `unroll` so that it accepts known values throughout the series;
 - Implement reversing methods for other types of moving averages .

 ## How to Contribute